ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/basic/items.md

 ### <a name="item-model"></a>Item Model

-Block and item models within Minecraft use exactly the same **JavaScript Object Notation (JSON)** format excluding their locations.
+Block and item models within Minecraft use exactly the same **JavaScript Object Notation (JSON)** format, excluding their locations.
 If you want a more in-depth explanation of item models, check out the breakdown over at [Minecraft Wiki](https://minecraft.gamepedia.com/Model#Item_models).
 If you want to create your own, there are many different [modeling softwares](https://blockbench.net/) out there that will help you with that.
 I will not be going over either of these in-depth, just a basic implementation to get our item rendered in the game.

 To create a basic item model, we need to first create a JSON file holding an object like so: